-Artist and stonemason Steve Clark is the man behind Den Holm, a Melbourne based studio where he carves functional art out of limestone.
+Artist and stonemason Steve Clark is the man behind denHolm and Steven John Clark, where he carves both sculpture and functional art out of limestone.
 His ability to marry beautiful form with function resonates so much with us, with designs that are incredibly tactile and emotive.
-Through his genius of form Steve's works nod to the Bauhaus movement and possess the playfulness and wonder of a three dimensional Picasso painting.
-Leaving his first job as a stonemason to study embroidery and fashion, we chat to Steve to find out how he came full circle back to working with stone, along with his design inspiration and process.
+Through his genius of form Steve's work nods to the Bauhaus movement and possesses the playfulness and wonder of a three dimensional Picasso painting.
+Leaving his first job as a stonemason to study embroidery and fashion, we got on the photo to Steve to find out how he came full circle back to working with stone, along with his design inspiration and process.

 Can you tell us a bit about your journey?